 And rightly so I must credit the butterflies, moths, the beetles, hoverflies, midges (for chocolate!) and yes, lemurs and bats too for their pollination efforts; happening every single day, beautifully and without second thought or greed, just as Nature herself intended of course!

-I love, 💕the moon, the 🌞, the endless blanket of stars and thrills alive in the night’s sky; I find it absolutely difficult to stop my tireless gaze.
+I love, 💕the moon, the life-inspiring 🌞, the endless blanket of brilliant stars and thrills alive in the night’s sky; I find it absolutely difficult to stop my tireless gaze.

 I thrive in spirit for the deluge of rain when it finally arrives in the most needed of places; what a blessing.
-I am so grateful that as of this moment both of my parents are still alive and smiling, my siblings and my children are good people and my friends are so very dear.
+I feel blessed that as of this moment, both of my parents are still alive and smiling.
+I am pleased that my siblings and my children are loving, generous, good people – a real kick in the pants! and my friends are so very dear. both … my biological mother just past this last May.
+Now it’s just dad.

-Sadly my other mother of over 45 years left us early Christmas morning in 2014 ~ she was only 69.
-She is missed deeply but she knew it was her time, she was smiling; if only the rest of us get that grace.
+My other mother of over 45 years left us, it was very early on Christmas morning.
+That was in 2014 ~ she was only 69.
+She is missed deeply but she knew it was her time, and she did leave us with some comfort.
+It was at 3 in the morning that she showered (not the usual as 5:30a was the normal) and put on fresh clothes.
+She had a massive heart attack as she sat in her chair.
+It was over quickly and her son, my little brother found her with an unmistakable smile upon her face; if only the rest of us get that grace.

 My heart rejoices at the creative thought in which I see the life and unconditional love in my children.
 Laughter abounds at the amusing behavior of my grandchildren as well as the babies of the wild.